Pelagicore/software-factory-blueprint/docs/articles/architecture/vert-config-SOTA.rst

 In order to meet safety concerns, an update mechanism has to be fault resilient.
-For instance, if a power failure happens during an update, the system shouldn't end up in an inconsistent state.
+For instance, if a power failure happens during an update, the system should not end up in an inconsistent state.
 This requirement implies that updates have to be atomic/transactional. (i.e: never partially applied)

 In order to modify the rootfs without affecting the system execution, the